flanagancd68/talmidimway/content/commentary/gospels/GB3/2022-01-11-capernaum/index.en.md

 - After His great Galilean ministry, Jesus will have a relatively short ministry in Judea, perhaps about six months, as he makes His way up to Jerusalem for that momentous final week.

-- See the [Talmidim Way inSITES page on Capernaum](https://talmidimway.org/sites/galilee-north/capernaum/) for additional background and lessons.

 ## Luke 4:31-32 - Down to Capernaum